 The reality is that, if you’re just looking for a computer that can easily max games out on a 1080P monitor, or even play games on a 144Hz monitor or a 1440P monitor, then this system will hold up just fine without needing to be upgraded.
 However, there are always upgrades that can be made.
 The first upgrades we would make would be to…

-The first upgrade we’d make to this build would be to upgrade the AMD Ryzen 5 5600 to a Ryzen 7 5700X3D.
-This won’t make an enormous difference in terms of your average framerate, but with AMD’s 3D V-Cache technology, it will provide a noticeable boost to your 1% low framerate, which will help provide a much smoother experience.
+The first upgrade we’d make to this build would be to upgrade the AMD Ryzen 5 5600 to a Ryzen 7 5700X3D or Ryzen 7 5800X3D.
+This won’t make an enormous difference in terms of your average framerate in GPU-heavy titles, but it will give you a significant boost to your framerate if you’re playing CPU-intensive games.
+As an example, most online competitive titles (Fortnite, Marvel Rivals, COD, etc.) benefit from having a better CPU, and are games where the 5700X3D will offer a lot more performance than the 5600.

-And, while the RX 6750 XT graphics card should be perfectly fine for 1080P and 1440P gaming (and even some 4K gaming), if you want to jump up to serious 4K gaming, you’re going to need to upgrade your graphics card to a more extreme option.
+And, while the RTX 5060 graphics card should be perfectly fine for 1080P gaming (and for playing non-demanding titles at 1440P resolution), if you want to jump up to serious 1440P or 4K gaming, you’re going to need to upgrade your graphics card to a more extreme option.

-It should be noted that all of the above listed GPU upgrades would likely require a PSU upgrade as well.
+It should be noted that, for the higher-end RTX 5000-series GPUs (the 5090 and 5080) would require a PSU upgrade as well.

 This build comes with a 1TB NVME SSD and, while that is a decent amount of storage capacity to start out with, it can run out quickly if you have a lot of games/files.
 So, if you want to beef of your storage capacity you can add an additional SSD.